JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add the main component

-To start creating application structure, first explicitly specify the main component for rendering into the `root` element, the `App`:
+To start creating the application's structure, first explicitly specify `App`, the main component for rendering to the `root`element:

 1. Create a new `App.kt` file in the `src/main/kotlin` folder.
-2. Inside this file, add the following snippet, and move the typesafe HTML from `Main.kt` into the snippet:
+2. Inside this file, add the following snippet and move the typesafe HTML from `Main.kt` into it:

    ```kotlin
    import kotlinx.coroutines.async